dotagraph/dotaplayersorg/_posts/2021-02-02-introducing-nerif.markdown

 author: Chris Missal
 ---

 No matter your the amount of resources at your disposal, we want to give you some top notch analysis.
-That's why we've introduced [Nerif](/projects/nerif/).
-It's a brand new project, so stay tuned to [our twitter feed](https://twitter.com/DotaPlayersOrg) for more updates!.
+That's why we've introduced [Nerif](https://nerif.dotaplayers.org).